PreethamRavula/ROS-Basics-Course/README.md

 We can force ROS to refresh the package list using rospack profile

-When a python file is created from a web shell, it doesn't have executable permeissions so, its up to us to give the file an executable permission.
+When a python file is created from a web shell, it doesn't have executable permissions so, its up to us to give the file an executable permission.

 ROS nodes:
   ROS nodes are programs made in ROS, to see what are the nodes running use the command: rosnode list